OfficeDev/Office-Addin-Scripts/packages/custom-functions-metadata/Specification.md

 Indicates that the custom function captures the calling object i.e. the [Excel.CellValue](https://learn.microsoft.com/es-es/javascript/api/excel/excel.cellvalue) object that invoked the custom function, in the first parameter.

 ---
+### @customEnum

+Syntaxt: @customEnum _{type}_

+Specify this tag to treat the TypeScript enum as an Excel custom enum.

+This tag is required to generate metadata for the custom enum.

+* `{type}` should specify the type information within curly braces.
+Accepted types are `string` and `number`.
+Optional: if not specified, the type of the first enum value will be used.
+* Only TypeScript is supported, as JavaScript does not support enums.
+* If values of enum members are omitted, the first member will be assigned a numeric value of `0`, with subsequent values auto-incremented.
+* The types of enum members must be consistent.
+Mixed types within an enum will be treated as an error.
+* The enum name must be a unique identifier.
+Allowed characters are: A-Z, a-z, 0-9, underscore (_), and period (.).
+* The maximum length of the enum name is 128 characters.

+---
 ### @customfunction